UNSW-CEEM/nempy/docs/source/intro.rst

 Introduction
 ============
 Nempy is an open-source python package that can be used to model the dispatch procedure of the Australian National Electricity Market (NEM).
-The dispatch process is at the core of many market modelling projects.
-As the NEM evolves, constraints and ancillary service markets are becoming increasingly important in shaping dispatch outcomes.
+The dispatch process is at the core of many market modelling studies.
-As part of the ongoing reform process significant changes to the dispatch process have also been proposed, for example, the introduction of an operating reserve market is being considered, as is the adoption of a dynamic intra-regional loss model.
 Nempy allows users to easily configure a dispatch model to fit the relevant research question.
-Furthermore, if extra functionality is needed, the python implementation, open-source licencings.
+Furthermore, if extra functionality is needed, the python implementation and open-source licencings allow the user to make modifications.
 Nempy is feature rich, flexible, can recreate historical dispatch with a high degree of accuracy, runs fast, and has detailed documentation.

 The Nempy source code is on GitHub: https://github.com/UNSW-CEEM/nempy.